|

 taking drugs since the age of 9 and was addicted to heroin at 10.
 She described

-Karla's state of mind to the court - how Karla had not slept in 3 days and how
+Karla's state of mind to the court - how Karla had not slept in three days and

 psychiatrist also told the jury that she didn't think it likely that Karla had